Someguyfromcrowd/postmortem/Postmortem/README.txt

-DeathNotify provides server admins with information about where player deaths occur and who is responsible.
+Postmortem provides server admins with information about where player deaths occur and who is responsible.

 Permissions:

-deathnotify.notifyothers: Causes this player's deaths to generate notifications deathnotify.receivenotify: Causes this player to receive notifications
+postmortem.notifyothers: Causes this player's deaths to generate notifications postmortem.receivenotify: Causes this player to receive notifications

 Config: